LivTel/Skycam-SkyMine/README.md

 # Installing

-You will first need to edit etc/pipe/pipeline.ini and etc/pipe/PW\_LIST accordingly.
-The pipeline is then invoked from the wrapper script src/run_pipe.py.
+You will first need to edit the system specific information (paths etc.) in etc/pipe/pipeline.ini, etc/pipe/PW\_LIST and etc/sex/params/*.sex files accordingly.

-You will need to make sure you have a catalogue and output database installed/running.
+You will also need to make sure you have a catalogue and output database installed/running.
 See the db/ and cat/ folders for more information regarding this.

 If using the USNOB catalogue, you will need to build the query_usnob binary.
 This can be done from the src/ folder with:

 `make usnob`

+The pipeline is then invoked from the wrapper script src/run_pipe.py.

 # Running the pipeline